 Chocolate and Pear Cake Updated Feb 2018.
 I’m slowly going through all my old recipes remaking and re shooting them.
 I have to say it’s turning out to be far more fun than I’d expected.
 Firstly because I love the fact that I can go back and make recipes from my own website, that may seem a bit odd but I always have a little giggle to myself when I log on to make my own recipes, it’s a bit surreal to me even now after nearly 3 years of blogging.
 Secondly I’m REALLY loving replacing the photo’s and seeing how far I’ve come.
-Now don’t get me wrong, I’ve still lots and lots to learn on that front but just for cringe-sakes I’m going to break the rules and show you a before and after…are you ready for this!

 The best bit about this remake of one of my recipes is that I made it to share with two wonderful friends Emma and Mel who just spent the day with me, you may know them as Free From Farmhouse and Le Coin de Mel.
 The funny bit…we didn’t get to eat it.
 We talked and talked and laughed and shared our lives with one another whilst being entertained by two of the most darling little girls who got on so well playing together and my two furry puppy dog girls who quite frankly are spoilt rotten.
 When it was time to go I offered slices of cake to-go but the offer was turned down because I’d not photographed it yet…that is how you spot a food blogger at 20 paces; putting the blog before an empty tummy!